canata09/Maps-iFrame-Definition-Html/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in improving the XYZ Plugin, please review our [Contribution Guidelines](contributing.md).
+If you're interested in improving the Maps iFrame Definition Html, please review our [Contribution Guidelines](contributing.md).

 ## Stay Connected